University of Phoenix-Connecticut

 Most Common (2016)

-In 2016, the most common bachelors degree concentration at University of Phoenix-Connecticut was N/A with N/A degrees awarded.
+In 2016, the most common bachelors degree concentration at University of Phoenix-Connecticut was General Business Administration & Management with 4 degrees awarded.

 This visualization illustrates the percentage of degree-majors recipients from bachelors degree programs at University of Phoenix-Connecticut according to their major.